nathanjsmith/calico/README.md

 You may include Calico in your project by adding it to your include path, and including its headers.

 Calico is a ray-casting engine, which can be used to build a ray-tracer.
-For example, it focuses on answering the question of "what surfaces did this ray hit?".
+It focuses on answering the question of "what surfaces did this ray hit?".
 It does not provide reflection or transmission calculations, lighting calculations, etc.
 The physics simulation is left to the implementer as they are the pieces that are application specific.